 A common concern we field from current and prospective clients is what are some best practices for a recruiting website blog.
 Below are three guidelines to which you should adhere to gain the most leverage out of your recruiting website blog:

-- Keep It Fresh—Let’s cut to the chase, four blog posts from 2009 aren’t going to do you any favors.
+—Let’s cut to the chase, four blog posts from 2009 aren’t going to do you any favors.
 You need to continually provide content to your recruiting website blog.
-Understandably, it is difficult to commit to daily or sometimes even weekly posts, but if you are truly motivated to elevate the visibility of your site, then carve out the time to provide, at bare minimum, a monthly post to your recruiting website blog.
+It is difficult to commit to daily or sometimes even weekly posts; however, a monthly post can really impact your ranking.

-- Be a Resource—If you have to provide continual content to your recruiting website blog and you have keep it original, do it responsibly.
+—If you have to provide continual content to your recruiting website blog and you have keep it original, do it responsibly.
 Fresh and original content does not mean opening a post and filling it with a barrage of keywords with no coherency or meaning.
-Not only is this a bit unethical in the SEO world, it can backfire, resulting in a loss in ranking, or even causing your site to no longer be indexed.
+This a bit unethical in the SEO world.
+It can also backfire, reducing your ranking or delisting your site.
 The best way to avoid this is to turn your recruiting website blog into a resource for your target audience.
 Providing relevant content not only helps you in SEO terms, but it can actually drive organic traffic to your site, increasing your legitimacy as an industry leader.